 To turn off Rectangle analysis, click outside the image.
 (This will leave the last results displayed.)

-For this image, 1752 pixels is exactly equivalent to the 480 pixel height of the Camera 1 image.
-MTF in Line Widths per 1752 pixels will give results directly comparable to LW/PH in the Camera 1 image.
+For the camera 2 image, 1752 pixels is equivalent to the 480 pixel height of the Camera 1 image, i.e., equivalent to the monitor height.
+MTF units of Line Widths per 1752 pixels are equivalent to units of LW/PH (Line Widths per Picture Height) in the Camera 1 image, i.e., the monitor.

 To analyze the Camera 2 image in the desired units, use the MTF plot units and Picture Ht (Pxls) selection shown on the right for the SFR module, but available for all MTF measurements.
 This selection was used for the Edge/MTF analysis of the Camera 2 image shown above, which has frequency units of LW/N pixels (PH) (N = 1752 pixels).
-Results with these units are directly comparable to results in LW/PH in the Camera 1 results (above).
+This is equivalent to Line Width/monitor height, i.e., Results with these units are directly comparable to results in LW/PH in the Camera 1 results (above).
+They are also equivalent to Line Widths per Monitor Height, and hence are good units for measuring monitor sharpness.

 We have found the sharpness units in the ISO-16505 standard for Automotive Mirror Replacement / Camera Monitor Systems to be extremely confusing.
 We recommend replacing them with units derived from the calculations on this page.